Iuliu Bodola

-Iuliu Bodola (Bodola Gyula; 26 February 1912 – 12 March 1993) was a Romanian-Hungarian footballer who played as a striker.
+Iuliu Bodola (Bodola Gyula; 26 February 1912 – 9 September 1992) was a Romanian-Hungarian footballer who played as a striker.
 He represented both the Romania and Hungary national team at internationally level.
 His nickname was Duduş/Dudus.
 He is Romania's third all-time top goalscorer, and he is also the all-time top goal scorer of the Balkan Cup.

 Club career

 Bodola started his career in 1929 (aged 17) for Clubul Atletic Oradea, before joining Venus București, with whom he was the champion of Divizia A in 1938–39 and 1939–40.
 When Northern Transylvania became part of the Kingdom of Hungary in August 1940, he preferred to play for Nagyváradi AC, and with them he won the Nemzeti Bajnokság I in 1943–44.
 After the end of the war, he returned to Romania with Ferar Cluj-Napoca, but in 1946 he left again for Hungary joining MTK, where he lived in Budapest until the end of his life.
-In November 2008, the name of the Municipal Stadium in Oradea was named after him, becoming the Stadionul Iuliu Bodola.
+In November 2008, the Municipal Stadium in Oradea was renamed after him, becoming the Stadionul Iuliu Bodola.